hanscappelle/video-license-plate-recognition/README.md

 ## Troubleshooting

 Most common issues:
-- using a non compatible Python version, stick to a version withing the `3.9-11` range
+- using a non compatible Python version, stick to a version within the `3.9-11` range
 - swapped arguments, double check the order of arguments using the help option `-h`
 - using cpu instead of gpu will slow down performance